Marleen Veldhuis

 Magdalena Johanna Maria "Marleen" Veldhuis (born 29 June 1979) is a retired swimmer from the Netherlands.
-She was world record holder in four events (one individual event and three relay events).
+She was world record holder in six events (three individual events and three relay events).
 Veldhuis won eight world championships gold medals and 20 European championships gold medals.
 In the Olympics, she won a bronze medal in London 2012 in the 50 m freestyle, as well as three relay medals: bronze in Athens 2004, gold in Beijing 2008, and silver in London 2012.

 Personal life

 Veldhuis was born on 29 June 1979 in Borne in the Netherlands.
 She was brought up in the eastern part of the Netherlands.
 Veldhuis had a daughter in June 2010, causing her to miss the 2010 European Aquatics Championships, and she returned to swimming for the 2011 and 2012 seasons.

 Swimming career

 Marleen Veldhuis is a former water polo player which she combined with swimming.
 After she decided to focus completely on swimming, Veldhuis made her international debut during the 2002 European Aquatics Championships in Berlin, at the relatively late age of 23, where she won a bronze medal in the 4×100 m freestyle as part of a team with Manon van Rooijen, Chantal Groot and Wilma van Hofwegen.
 At the end of the year, she competed in Riesa for the European Short Course Swimming Championships 2002.
 There she won bronze medals in both relays, 4×50 m freestyle and 4×50 m medley.